by George Frideric Handel • May 8, 11, 14, 16, 18, 20, 2021

 Princess Semele wants to live her best life.
 To her, that doesn’t mean marrying Athamas, a mere human prince.
-She has her eyes on a bigger prize, none other than Jupiter, King of the Gods, who she thinks will fulfill her in ways no mortal ever could.
+She has her eyes on a bigger prize, none other than Jove (Jupiter), King of the Gods, who she thinks will fulfill her in ways no mortal ever could.

-Jupiter, inflamed with passion, swears to give Semele whatever she desires.
+Jove, inflamed with passion, swears to give Semele whatever she desires.
 Semele insists that he appear to her in all his divine glory.
-Realizing this would kill her, since no human can withstand the awesome power of his thunderbolts, Jupiter tries in vain to change her mind.
+Realizing this would kill her, since no human can withstand the awesome power of his thunderbolts, Jove tries in vain to change her mind.
 Undaunted, Semele insists.
-Being unable to rescind his oath to grant her request, Jupiter reluctantly complies, and the ensuing thunderbolts consume Semele in flames.
+Being unable to rescind his oath to grant her request, Jove reluctantly complies, and the ensuing thunderbolts consume Semele in flames.

 Sung in English, with supertitles projected above the stage.